-Here we’ll guide you through the three main itineraries that youth travelers generally follow on their post-graduation trips to Europe, and we’ll highlight the best budget-friendly rail products for youth travel.
+Here we’ll guide you through the three main itineraries that young travelers generally follow on their post-graduation trips to Europe, and we’ll highlight the best budget-friendly rail products for youth travel.
 Let’s get started!

 The Grand Tour was the original youth travel itinerary: London to Paris to Rome.
-It was a rite of passage for young wealthy men just starting off in the world.
-Now, of course, youth travelers don’t have to be a man or wealthy to embark on their own grand tour of Europe.
+It was a rite of passage for young wealthy British men just starting off in the world.
+Now, of course, youth travelers don’t have to be a man or wealthy to embark on their own grand tour of Europe!